Buchdahl compactness limit and gravitational field energy: Discussion

 The question however remains why should it be half of matter energy to give compactness limit?
 This reminds of the Virial theorem for a gravitationally stable equilibrium configuration where averaged kinetic energy is half of potential energy.
 Here for the compactness limit we have gravitational field energy being less than or equal to half of non-gravitational matter energy.
 All what one can say is that definition of relativistic kinetic energy, total energy minus rest mass energy, is quite similar to that of gravitational field energy, total energy contained inside some radius $R$ minus non-gravitational matter energy.
 Further setting for the Virial theorem is cluster of gravitating bodies.
 The question arises how could it be applied to a fluid interior of a static object?
 If it could be, it would mean fluid elements behave like a system of gravitating bodies.
 Perhaps one should formulate kinetic theory to gain further understanding, all what could be said is that this raises a very interesting and insightful question. \\

 In the case of neutral object there exists the unique Schwarzschild interior solution for the stiffest equation of state of uniform density fluid distribution.
-The compactness limit follows from the requirement that pressure at the center is real, $p_c(r=0) \leq \infty$.
+The compactness limit follows from the requirement that pressure at the center, $p_c(r=0) \leq \infty$.
 Here the limit is saturated for $p_c(r=0)\to\infty$.
 Unfortunately for the charged case, there exists no such unique solution.
-I may however say that constant density neutral fluid being enveloped by a thin charged shell \cite{roth} perhaps comes closest, and that yields the Buchdahl limit (1). \\
+We may however say that constant density neutral fluid being enveloped by a thin charged shell \cite{roth} perhaps comes closest, and that yields the Buchdahl limit (1).
+Note that our prescription in terms of gravitational field energy also gives the same limit as given in Eq.
+(9). \\

 Gravitationally electric charge contributes repulsively and hence a charged object would be less compact than the neutral one.
 This is because effective active gravitational mass goes as $\bar M = M - Q^2/2r$ and gravitational potential as $\Phi = \bar M/r$.
 In terms of the surface potential, the Buchdahl compactness limit is given by $\Phi(R) \leq 4/9$ always irrespective of object being charged or neutral.
 This is because decrease in effective active gravitational mass is exactly compensated by decrease in radius.
 The compactness bound $\Phi(R) \leq 4/9$ also translates into a bound on surface red-shift, $Z_s \leq 3$ and on escape velocity, $v^2 = 2\Phi(R) \leq 8/9$.
 This would indicate that a non black hole object would always have surface red-shift $Z_s \leq 3$.
 This is a definitive observational prediction.
 However it may be very difficult to measure red-shift of individual star. \\